-Although Copper has no clear plans on how she is going to achieve her ambition, she is fortunate when a journalist friend of hers dies unexpectedly and she appropriates his equipment.
-Since Copper has already been ghost writing for said journalist, she knows she is good enough and decides to submit his last story under her own name.
 Not only is Copper a talented writer, she is also a very beautiful woman who enchants everyone she meets to the point they can’t seem to do anything without her.
 Therein lies the problem.
 Copper is too good and manages to get everything she wants with very little effort.
-Harper’s Bazaar loves her work so much, they immediately offer her a contract but Copper declines because she want to work freelance and not compromising her freedom is something you’ll hear talk about incessantly.
+Harper’s Bazaar loves her work so much, they immediately offer her a contract but Copper declines because she want to work freelance and not compromising her freedom is something you’ll hear her talk about incessantly.

 Having become Dior’s close friend, Copper gets to meet his inner circle which is comprised of other designers and artists, all of whom are a lively bunch.
 Interestingly enough, Copper also crosses paths with Ernest Hemingway who is just a boorish as he was in The Paris Wife, but Copper manages to evade his advances easily enough.
 Dior is portrayed quite convincingly, although I felt he was a little too passive in regards to wanting to start his own fashion house and having Copper be the one to push him into it was unnecessary.
 Of course, most of Dior’s circle are real people and the author drops many famous names from fellow designers like Balmain, to artists like Bérard and the film director Jean Cocteau.

 As the only fashion journalist in Paris in 1945, Copper gets exclusive access to the creation of the Théâtre de la Mode, an exhibit of doll-like mannequins dressed in couture clothing and accessories.
-Since the war is not officially over and materials are still scarce, the fashion houses came up with the idea of displaying their designs in miniature using every scrap of fabric they can muster.
-The exhibition opened at the Louvre on 28 March 1945, and was so successful, it went on to tour Europe and the United States before being acquired by the Maryhill Museum of Art in Washington.
+Since the war is not officially over and materials are still scarce, the fashion houses come up with the idea of displaying their designs in miniature using every scrap of fabric they can muster.
+The real exhibition opened at the Louvre on 28 March 1945, and was so successful, it went on to tour Europe and the United States before being acquired by the Maryhill Museum of Art in Washington.
 The descriptions of the mannequins and their clothing are exquisite and I just wish more attention had been paid to it.

 Unfortunately, the biggest chunk of the story is claimed by the dull love triangle between Copper; Suzy Solidor, a lesbian chanteuse; and Henry, the Russian count who is also a war spy.
 Suzy, a real person, owns a nightclub called La Vie Parisienne which Dior likes to frequent and when he brings Copper, Suzy falls in love with her.
 Suzy is a larger than life character who Copper describes as being exceedingly beautiful, however her forceful nature also makes her pursuit of Copper uncomfortable to read because Suzy crosses the line on more than one occasion.
 While Copper is not a lesbian herself, she finds herself both drawn and repelled by Suzy which confuses her.